 Company volunteer teams take part in painting and revitalizing these trails through United Way Days.

-The volunteers worked throughout the day to make the Early Learning Trail brighter in hopes that they can give Clearview students a brighter future.
+The volunteers worked throughout the day to make the Early Learning Trail brighter in hopes that they can give Clark students a brighter future.

-Last Summer, a United Way Day team from Abbott provided the paint, supplies, and spent the day repainting Clearview Elementary’s Early Learning Trail in Waukegan so that it was ready for students when they returned to school in August.
+A United Way Day team from Snap-On Credit provided the paint, supplies and spent the day repainting Clark Elementary’s Early Learning Trail in Waukegan so that it was ready for students when they returned to school in August.